-Training usually takes place starting in January of each odd numbered year.
-Training is typically held one day a week from 9AM to 3PM for 10-12 weeks, beginning at the end of January and lasting through mid-April.
+Training usually takes place starting in September of each odd numbered year.
+Training is typically held one day a week from 9AM to 3PM for 10-12 weeks, beginning the first week of September and lasting through early December.
 This is a regional training and the training site may vary.
 Past trainings have been held at the Agricultural Experiment Station and Ontario County CCE in Canandaigua.
 Trainees will receive 40-60 hours of course instruction on topics such as plant nutrition, soils, fruit and vegetable culture, care and maintenance of lawns and landscape plants, insects and diseases and much more.
 Training is provided by professionals in the field, Cornell professors and Cooperative Extension staff.
-If you are interested, please send your name, address and phone number to firstname.lastname@example.org or send the information to our office.
+If you are interested, please send your name, address and phone number to email@example.com or send the information to our office.
 We will notify you several months in advance of the next training to see if you are still interested.
 There is a one time fee of $150.00 (subject to change based on costs) that covers training materials, speaker fees, refreshments, etc.

 Master Gardeners are expected to share their horticultural training with the community in the form of 100 hours of volunteer work with Cooperative Extension over a two year period.
 Volunteer activities are somewhat flexible.
 After your initial 100 hours over a two year period you may continue as a Master Gardener by signing a statement that you will give a minimum of 25 hours of volunteer time over the coming year back to Cornell Cooperative Extension.